rl-institut/multi-vector-simulator/docs/model/components.rst

 Energy storage
 ##############

-Energy storages such as battery storages, thermal storages or H2 storages are modelled with the *GenericStorage* component of *oemof.solph*.
-They are designed for one input and one output and are defined with files `energyStorage.csv` and `storage_*.csv` and have several parameters, which are listed in the section :ref:`storage_csv`.
+Energy storages such as battery storages, thermal storages or H2 storages are modelled with the :code:`GenericStorage` component of :code:`oemof.solph`.
+They are designed for one input and one output and are defined with files :code:`energyStorage.csv` and :code:`storage_*.csv` and have several parameters, which are listed in the section :ref:`storage_csv`.

 The state of charge of a storage at the first and last time step of an optimization are equal.
 Charge and discharge of the whole capacity of the energy storage are possible within one time step in case the capacity of the storage is not optimized.
 In case of